 Protecting the environment and growing the economy go hand in hand.
 Taking action on climate change means reducing emissions and increasing climate resilience, while helping Canada diversify its economy and generate well-paying jobs.

-- 80% of electricity in Canada comes from non-GHG emitting sources
+- In 2016, 81% of electricity in Canada came from non-GHG emitting sources

 Learn more about energy’s impact on the environment

 A wide variety of factors have an influence on the level of GHG emissions in Canada.
-In Canada, and around the world, almost 80% of GHG emissions from human activities come from energy consuming activities such as transportation, energy and electricity production, heating and cooling of buildings, operation of appliances and equipment, production of goods, and the provision of services.
+Globally, about 78% of GHG emissions from human activity are from the production and consumption of energy.
+This includes activities such as using gasoline for transportation, non-renewable electricity production, oil and gas production, and heating and cooling of buildings.

-In general, Canadians use more energy because of our extreme temperatures, large land mass, and dispersed population.
+In Canada, over 81% of emissions come from energy.
+Canadians use more energy due to our extreme temperatures, vast landscape and dispersed population.

-Over the past two decades, there has been a decoupling between the growth of Canada’s economy and greenhouse gas (GHG) emissions.
-Between 1990 and 2015, although Canada’s GHG emissions increased over 18%, GHG emissions decreased 33% per dollar of GDP and 9% per capita (largely due to technological improvements, regulations, and more efficient practices and equipment.)
+Since 2000, there has been a decoupling between the growth of Canada’s economy and greenhouse gas (GHG) emissions.
+Between 2000 and 2016, Canada’s GHG emissions decreased by 4%, GHG emissions decreased 23% per dollar of GDP and 18% per capita (largely due to technological improvements, regulations, and more efficient practices and equipment.)

 Learn more about Greenhouse gas emissions by Canadian economic sector.